mi3nts/AirQualityAnalysisWorkflows/wms/README.md

 By default the docker image will start the application using uwsgi and will load and display some demo data.

+To start it using the data pulled from NodeRed, run the command 'docker compose up --build -d' in the wms file

 * Run the demo:
 ```bash
 docker run --rm -p 5000:5000 -it ecmwf/skinnywms